eliemichel/LearnWebGPU/getting-started/opening-a-window.md

 *Resulting code:* [`step001`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step001)

 Before being able to render anything on screen, we need to ask the Operating System to hand us some place where to draw things, something commonly known as a **window**.

-Unfortunately, the process to open a window the OS, so we use a little library called [GLFW](https://www.glfw.org/) which unifies the different window management APIs and enables our code to be **agnostic** in the OS.
+Unfortunately, the process to open a window depends a lot on the OS, so we use a little library called [GLFW](https://www.glfw.org/) which unifies the different window management APIs and enables our code to be **agnostic** in the OS.

 ```{note}
 I try to use as little libraries as I can, but this one is required to make our code cross-platform, which feels even more important to me than writing code from scratch.
 It is furthermore a very common choice and quite minimal in its design.